GitJuski/Linux-servers/h3-GJ(In progress).md

 - Apache (s.a) notes that the virtual host matching can break if the ServerName directive is left out of a name-based configuration.
 - When a the ServerName or ServerAlias doesn't match but the IP address and port combination is correct, the first virtual host listed on the configuration file will be used (Apache s.a).
 - Different virtualhosts are separated by using the <VirtualHost> </Virtualhost> block (Apache s.a).
 ServerName and DocumentRoot are the minimum directives that need to be configured inside the virtualhost block (Apache s.a).
 - The ServerAlias can be used to configure a server that is more accessible (Apache s.a).
-For example a ServerName can be shoe.example.com and the ServerAlias can be `www.shoe.example.com` or something like `*.shoe.example.com`.
+For example a ServerName can be `shoe.example.com` and the ServerAlias can be `www.shoe.example.com` or something like `*.shoe.example.com`.
 With this the same site can be accessed by using `www.shoe.example.com` or `shoe.example.com`.
 The * sign is again a wildcard here (Apache s.a).
 - Different types of directives can be used inside the VirtualHost block to make the configurations more precise and unique (Apache s.a).
 For example I added a couple of extra lines into the configuration files.
 These can be seen in the report below.

 # name based virtual hosts on apache - multiple websites to single IP address summed up

 - Tero (Karvinen 2018) highlights the same positive feature of name-based configuration by stating that multiple domain names can share the same IP address.
 - To install Apache a command like `sudo apt-get -y install apache2` can be used (Karvinen 2018). `-y` just answers the yes/no question automatically.
 Karvinen (2018) states that with this command `echo "Default"|sudo tee /var/www/html/index.html` the default website can be replaced.
 - Sudoedit is used to edit the config file which can be found in `/etc/apache2/sites-available/`.
-To edit it a command like `sudoedit /etc/apache2/sites-available/filename.conf.
+A command `sudoedit /etc/apache2/sites-available/filename.conf` can be used to edit it.
 (Karvinen 2018)
-- Here is a great example of a VirtualHost by Karvinen (2018)
+- Here is a great example of a VirtualHost in a conf file by Karvinen (2018)

       <VirtualHost *:80>
        ServerName pyora.example.com